 All accepted students will receive an evaluation detailing the courses approved for transfer credit into the undergraduate degree program selected on their application.

 In addition, the transfer of credits from liberal arts courses, PAFA faculty will review your portfolio to assess technical skills for placement into our studio art courses.
 During this assessment, you may be asked to submit work from specific studio art courses.

 The Foundation Year curriculum at PAFA is unique in that it exposes students to working in the PAFA's six fine arts disciplines.
 Some of these courses will not be available to you at your current institution, so you will have to take them at PAFA so that your foundation is complete and comprehensive.

 Transferring to the PAFA-Penn BFA Program

 Transfer students are also welcome to apply for the PAFA-Penn BFA.
 Students interested in this program should be aware that studio credits are only transferable—liberal arts credits cannot be applied.
-If you have any questions, please contact your Admissions Counselor or the Office of Admissions.

 Institutional Partnership Agreements

 PAFA has formal partnership agreements with a number of institutions.
 These partnership agreements allow PAFA to streamline the transfer process and clarify which courses can be transferred.
 Contact the Admissions Office to learn about existing agreements with your current institution.